BDC Hamburger Icon

 When businesses invest in employee training and include extensive product knowledge in the training program, they create powerful ambassadors who can confidently convey product benefits and understand customer pain points.

-6. Don’t put off tomorrow what you can do today.
+7. Don’t put off tomorrow what you can do today.

 In today’s highly advanced marketplace, you’re unlikely to be successful if you manage from the seat of your pants with no clear plan.
-Success requires more than just a good idea; otherwise, we’d all be millionaires.
+Success requires more than a good idea; otherwise, we’d all be millionaires.

-The world’s newest generation of mega-companies has shown that incorporating customer needs into the fabric of a strong company culture can eliminate internal messaging crises at the end of product development, when it’s too late.
+The world’s newest generation of mega-companies has shown that incorporating customer needs into the fabric of a strong company culture can eliminate internal messaging crises at the end of product development when it’s too late.

 These companies have a seemingly telepathic understanding of their customers’ needs and how their products help solve those problems.
-They also know the data points that will clearly show how their product performs, allowing them to pivot quickly according to the market response.
+They also know the data points that clearly show how their product performs, allowing them to pivot quickly according to the market response.

 author image